tiqwab/example/boot-with-react/README.md

 Reference: https://spring.io/guides/tutorials/react-and-spring-data-rest/

-Different from the above implementation:
+Difference from the above implementation:

 - Use gradle
   - and use a [gradle-node-plugin][1] to setup the environment for React